Visualize in 3D

 Databases & spreadsheets

-FlexSim can import data from, and export data to, all the most popular spreadsheet and database applications.
+FlexSim simulation software can import data from, and export data to, all the most popular spreadsheet and database applications.
 Broaden your analysis by leveraging these powerful programs.

 Experiment & optimize

 Experience the predictive power of simulation with experimentation and optimization.
-FlexSim includes both a built-in experimenter tool as well as a fully integrated OptQuest® interface for intelligent optimization.
+FlexSim simulation software includes both a built-in experimenter tool as well as a fully integrated OptQuest® interface for intelligent optimization.

 The experimenter allows you to quickly change mutliple sets of variables and see the results.
 Create scenarios by choosing which model parameters to vary.
 Try a handful of scenarios, or hundreds!
 Save time by running many replications of multiple scenarios automatically – set it up and walk away.